rt2gtfs: A scalable framework for correcting public transport timetables using real-time data for accessibility analysis

-Overall, the framework presented in this study is computationally efficient and scalable to national-level analyses, offering a practical approach for incorporating real-time data into a more reliable and realistic accessibility assessments and providing an improved evidence base for service evaluation and transport planning.
+Overall, \texttt{rt2gtfs} provides a computationally efficient and scalable software framework for national-level analyses, offering a practical approach for incorporating real-time data into more reliable and realistic accessibility assessments and providing an improved evidence base for service evaluation and transport planning.